shkcodes/SampleMVP/README.md

 # SampleMVP

-MVP but with Unit Tests and Dagger
+MVP with Unit Tests and Dagger